lrgc01/ansible-AWS_dolibarr_drupal/README.md

 Basically an ansible with some external configs to SSH access - check all.sh

-The inventory is “host” as used by the main playbook YAML file, Drupal.yml
+The inventory is defined by the file “hosts” and the main playbook YAML file is Site.yml.
+Other files are important as well:

  - Files:

-   - hosts - inventory for the Drupal + civicrm site
+   - hosts - inventory for the site.

-   - group_vars/server2.yml - look for every var definition here

-   - Drupal.yml - main playbook to get Drupal + civicrm up and
+   - Site.yml - main playbook to get everything up and running
-     running

    - AWS.yml - playbook used to build server, DB instance, sec groups, etc.

-   - base_AWS.yml - this playbook try to install basics like boto*
+   - base_AWS.yml - this playbook try to install basics like boto\*

-   - removeDrupal.yml - just to clean the server and restart Drupal.yml later
+   - Uninstall.yml - just to clean the server and restart  from scratch

-   - all.sh - shell used to build everything including AWS (off by now) together with some SSH base configs
+   - all.sh - shell used to build everything including AWS together with some SSH base configs

-   - aws.sh - just to run AWS playbook
+   - aws.sh - just to run AWS.yml playbook

-   - drupal.sh - just to run Drupal playbook

-   - uninst.sh - runs the playbook to clean the server in hosts inventory (removeDrupal.yml)
+   - uninst.sh - runs the playbook to clean the server (Uninstall.yml)

  - Folder hierarchy (roles):

    - roles/
    - roles/common
+   - roles/base
+   - roles/users
+   - roles/gitcfg
+   - roles/phpcfg
+   - roles/python
+   - roles/SSLcrt
+   - roles/DB_adm
+   - roles/Drupal
-   - roles/inst_Drupal
+   - roles/finals
-   - roles/uninst_Drupal
+   - roles/uninst
    - roles/AWS
    - roles/base_AWS
-   - roles/*/{defaults,tasks,vars,templates,handlers}
+   - roles/\*/{defaults,tasks,vars,templates,handlers}

  - Other folders:

    - group_vars - from ansible best practices - define vars for
-     each server in an inventory - the priority definition
+     each group of servers in an inventory

+   - vars_hosts - again from best practices - for specific hostnames

+   - vars_files - used for specific vars files

    - facts.d - all data from AWS after deploying the platform